 goes into the skin and cause an infection.

-and lead to muscle weakness.
+to muscle weakness.

 What Can I Do to Feel Better?